 A traditional college of the liberal arts, Ripon looks ahead without forgetting its distinguished past.
 College Days, which first appeared as a monthly literary magazine in 1868, is the oldest continually published college newspaper in Wisconsin.

 The Ripon football team first took the field against Lawrence University in 1893 (Ripon won 24-6) to begin what is believed to be the oldest football rivalry in the state.
 In 1911, Ripon College’s debate team wrote the constitution for Pi Kappa Delta, now a national honorary society for debaters and orators.
-Its Hall of Fame now is located in East Hall’s Kresge Little Theatre.
 The National Forensic League was founded at the College, where the first national speech tournament for high school students was held in 1931.